FrannDzs/nVidia-modded-Inf/Docs/nVidia Driver package structure/Driver.md

 ## PPC

-Similar to NvVAD, the folder contains a driver, in this case `NVIDIA USB Type-C Port Policy Controller` which is optional.
+Similar to NvVAD, the folder [contains a USB-C HDMI Driver](https://sites.google.com/view/virtuallink-consortium/), in this case `NVIDIA USB Type-C Port Policy Controller` which is optional.

 Removable: Yes.

+## NVPCF

+This folder is only included in the Store versions, it doesn't include several exes and infs which are required for Windows internal driver installation routines.

+Removable: No, not needed.

+## NGX (NGXCore)

+Neural Graphics Framework (NGX) is an API to access tensor cores on Volta and Turing and includes the DLSS-Profile Updater.

+Removable: Yes, but normally not needed and included in the DHC package.

+## NvAbHub

+Is a GFE component.

+Removable: Yes, but normally not needed and included in the DHC package.

 ## ShadowPlay